 How to invest in the IDX Composite Index

 Putting money into Indonesia’s IDX Composite Index could be a good move for you.
-We’ll walk you through all the different ways you can invest in the IDX Composite Index, showing you the pros and cons of each investment method, so you can make an informed choice when investing your money.
+We’ll walk you through all the different ways to invest, showing you the pros and cons of each method, so you can make an informed choice.

 Where can I buy into the IDX Composite Index?

 The IDX Composite Index is an index of all stocks listed on the Indonesia Stock Exchange (formerly the Jakarta Stock Exchange or JSX).
 The IDX Composite Index includes about 650 stocks, containing companies from a variety of different industries.
 The IDX Composite Index had a market capitalisation of $523 billion as of February 2019 and is one of the key indicators for the strength of the Indonesian economy.

 It can be, yes – but the answer to this question predominantly depends on your investment goals.
 The IDX is one of the 40 largest stock exchanges in the world by market cap, and is full of high-quality, highly liquid stocks.
 There is a catch, though: If you want to invest directly in the Indonesian stock market, you’ll need to sign up with an Indonesian broker.
 As you’ll see shortly, other methods are easier and makes more sense.

 As with any investment, remember that the IDX Composite Index will perform best under bull-market conditions.
 Avoid buying into the IDX Composite during bear markets, as these conditions generate falls in the value of indices.